 May is Mental Health Awareness Month.
 At Cramer, we support and admire the amazing work that so many nonprofits do to end the stigma surrounding mental health beyond the month of May.
-Our partners at Behavioral Healthcare Partners of Central Ohio Inc. (BHP) does that and more.
+Our partners at Behavioral Healthcare Partners of Central Ohio Inc. (BHP) do that and more.

 BHP is a private, nonprofit behavioral healthcare organization that provides integrated mental health and addiction treatment services for youth, adults, and families.
 With locations in Licking and Knox Counties, BHP prides itself on offering 24/7 Crisis Intervention Services.
 In our effort to have more meaningful conversations about mental health, we invited our friend and partner, BHP’s President & CEO Kathryn St. James, Psy.D. to provide her perspective on this important topic.

 Hear from Kate in her own words with our Q&A session below!